blinklabs-io/docs/src/content/docs/guides/cardano-up/004-reference-guide.md

 # Reference Guide

-cardano up is a command line utility for managing Cardano services. cardano-up allows you to use a command line utility to install cardano service by using docker images.
+cardano up is a command line utility for managing Cardano services. cardano-up allows you to use a command line utility to install Cardano service by using docker images.

 This guide further explains how cardano-up works, managing packages and commands you can use.